Don Ellis: Don Ellis Orchestra

 Ellis also had a customized trumpet made for him by the Holton company, which he received in September 1965.
 Its additional (fourth) valve enabled it to produce quarter tones.
-Some claim that the inspiration for this may have been due to his studies of Indian music, which includes bent pitches that some ethnomusicologists refer to as "microtones".
+Some claim that this might have been inspired by his studies of Indian music, as it contains bent pitches that some ethnomusicologists refer to as "microtones".
 However, it was probably more the result of Ellis's previous involvement with avant-garde classical music, in which many composers were experimenting with Western tonality and intervals, especially Harry Partch, with whom Ellis is known to have met and discussed ideas.